Rachel Chinouriri: Career

-Chinouriri began formally releasing various singles on major streaming platforms in 2018 which led to her being signed to Parlophone.
+Chinouriri began formally releasing various singles on major streaming platforms in 2018, which led to her being signed to Parlophone.
 Her first release with the label was "So My Darling", which she wrote aged 17 and released in 2018.
 The song received radio play when it was picked as a special play on BBC Radio 1.
 She was then announced as an act at Field Day festival in 2019.
-Chinouriri followed "So My Darling" up with "Adrenaline" in April 2019.
+Chinouriri followed "So My Darling" with "Adrenaline" in April 2019.
 She played a headline show in London in June 2019.

 Chinouriri released her debut extended play (EP), Mama's Boy, in August 2019.
 It was released to critical acclaim.
 Following the release, she dropped the song "Where Do I Go?", which she said was written about her thoughts on the afterlife.
-The song "Beautiful Disaster", featuring Sam Dotia, was then released in July 2020.
+She played at Dot to Dot Festival and Pitchfork Music Festival that year.
+The song "Beautiful Disaster", featuring Sam Dotia, was released in July 2012.
 Tom Bibby of Yuck magazine described the song as "an honest and heartfelt portrayal of the isolation and stillness felt in the midnight hours, told through Chinouriri's powerful falsettos", adding that she has proved herself to be "a powerful singer-songwriter".
 She then released various singles, including "Give Me a Reason", "Darker Place" and "Through the Eye".
-The latter acted as the lead single for her debut mini-album, Four° In Winter, which was released in September 2021.
+The latter acted as the lead single for her debut mini-album, Four° in Winter, which was released in September 2021.
 She released a deluxe edition later that year, with the addition of three new songs.

 In January 2022, after the rise in popularity of her 2018 single "So My Darling" on the video sharing app TikTok, Chinouriri re-released the song in acoustic form.
-At the time of release, the audio had over 40,000 videos shared on TikTok.
-Then in March of that year, she released the single "All I Ever Asked".
+At the time of release, the audio had more than 40,000 videos shared on TikTok.
+In March 2022, she released the single "All I Ever Asked".
 The song was chosen as that week's "Hottest Record in the World" by BBC Radio 1's Clara Amfo.
 Chinouriri subsequently announced plans for a second EP that would feature the song, as well as a national tour throughout the UK.
+That summer, she played at the Great Escape Festival and Boardmasters Festival, and also had a gig supporting Sam Fender.